 - Volcano gas: respiratory-sensitive kids may need to skip Mt Karakuni summit on high-emission days

-- Kaiseki age: Iwasaki serves kids menu from age 3; Kannabe Kogen from any age (buffet)
+- Kaiseki age: Iwasaki serves a kids menu from age 3; Kannabe Kogen from any age (buffet)

 - Cash + card: all three take cards